gideontong/Amy/docs/README.md

 * `!insaneasylum` returns the infamous [Insane Asylum playlist](https://www.youtube.com/playlist?list=PL3q1l2_RQCr7fk0jyOmNwiUp9F6CaDyQd)
 * `!youtube` takes you to the [Dudes of 708 YouTube channel](https://www.youtube.com/channel/UCdbqUWT3_0WgybqNuCX9uJA)
 * `!rules` returns the list of rules for the server
+* `!achievements` will show you your achievement progress

 ### Kevin's Commands